Hoodwinked!: Critical response

-Retrospectively, several critics noted that the film was considerably better than the 2007 computer-animated fairy tale parody film Happily N'Ever After.
+Retrospectively, several critics noted that the film was considerably better than the 2007 animated fairy tale parody film Happily N'Ever After.
 Although Burr had given Hoodwinked! a negative review, he likened the film to Citizen Kane in comparison to Happily N'Ever After.
-Wilmington also considered Hoodwinked! the superior of the two films, and Lou Lumenick of the New York Post felt that the film was far wittier than Happily N'Ever After.
-While Christy Lemire of Associated Press likened Hoodwinked! to a poor man's Shrek, she went on to call Happily N'Ever After a poor man's Hoodwinked!
+Wilmington also considered Hoodwinked! the superior of the two films.
+While Christy Lemire of the Associated Press likened Hoodwinked! to a poor man's Shrek, she went on to call Happily N'Ever After a poor man's Hoodwinked!

 In 2018, Richard Brody of The New Yorker called Hoodwinked! one of the top independent films for families.
 Acknowledging the crudeness of the animation, he nonetheless praised the writing as "bold and funny" and wrote that the direction "displays admirable comic timing."
 Brody considered the character personalities distinct from those in other animated comedies.
 He also commended the vocal performances for having a "zippy, brash energy that doesn't feel condescending".
 Hoodwinked! has also been praised by Tony Bancroft, who co-directed Mulan.

 Hoodwinked! received a Saturn Award nomination for Best Animated Film at the Academy of Science Fiction, Fantasy and Horror Films, but lost to Corpse Bride.
 Entertainment Weekly ranked the film as number ten on "The Must List" for its January 27, 2006 issue, calling it a "genre-busting indie animated gem."